xenloops/talks/under-construction.md

 # Why Devs Push Back (10)
 ...or totally blow AppSec off

 * Too many tools! -- One for defects in custom code, one for defects in third-party libraries, one for hard-coded secrets getting checked in (only one each if lucky -- what happens when one dept installs SonarQube?).
 Forget about adding Yet Another Tool!
 That brings with it pleadings, then mandates, then trainings, then metrics, then leadership attention.
+Adding another tool offers IAM headaches, another source of support calls, another time-sucking UI to navigate.
-* Notification fatigue -- Every finding is an alert
+* Notification fatigue -- Every finding is an alert!
 * Backlog fatigue -- When is every finding the tool injects supposed to be remediated, with all these other priorities?
 * Meeting fatigue -- Between standups, sprint planning, sprint refinement, retrospectives, PI pre-planning, PI planning.... do you really want to call them into another meeting about one part of the job?

+# Face it, developers have enough:

+* Notifications
+* Meetings
+* Tasks
+* Nags

+# How do we try to help?

+* Tool integration
+* Trainings
+* Metrics

+# But...

+* Tool integration -- some installation required
+* Trainings -- great, another time-suck
+* Metrics -- yet another dimension in which to be judged

 ## The Psychology of Security Friction